Competitions

 QUESTIONS ABOUT THE A&S COMPETITIONS?

-Please contact Mistress Yseult at egils@antir.org
+Please contact the Adiantum Arts & Sciences Officer, Mistress Yseult, at egils@antir.org